 Where does the Autumn edition of Harvest Festival Marrakech take place?

-Harvest Festival Marrakech is a multi-sited event: it happens in art galleries, hotels, restaurants, retail stores and other spaces.
-This makes the Festival COVID resilient as there will be no more than 50 people at a time in any one place.
-The headquarters is the Palm Orchids Nursery, where there is a well-aerated café for pop-up restaurants, an open school for roundtables and marketplaces, open areas for small outdoor parties and plants galore.
+Harvest Festival Marrakech is a multi-sited event: it happens in art galleries, hotels, restaurants, retail stores and other spaces in median Gueliz and other locations around Marrakech.
 Please consult the map on this website for specific information: you will find partners across Marrakech, with differently coloured icons for Activities, Art & Culture, Gastronomy and Shopping.